xloouis/quarkus-mcp-servers/README.md

 These also work in MCP enabled LLM applications, like Claude Desktop.
 You can find other clients on [Awesome MCP Clients](https://github.com/punkpeye/awesome-mcp-clients) page.

+## Running the servers

+All of these servers are available to run with [jbang everywhere](https://jbang.dev/everywhere): Java, JavaScript, Python and more.
+Where it says `jbang` it can be replaced with `npx @jbangdev/jbang` or `uvx jbang` or `pipx jbang` dependent on your preference.

 ## Servers

 ### [jdbc](jdbc)